singnet/das-poc/scripts/README.md

 - `das_mongo_1`
 - `das_scripts_1`

 At this moment is possible run scripts in `scripts` directory.
+The mongo database instance is available on port `27017`.

 ### `das.py`